Building Smart Cities: An Introduction

 Today, cities across the United States are growing and changing rapidly.
 It is estimated that 83% of the U.S. population lives in urban areas, which is expected to increase to 89% by 2050.
-To best meet the needs of this growth and prevent strains on infrastructure, cities are focusing on providing enhanced security, efficiency, and environmental stewardship and looking more holistically at becoming smart cities.
+To best meet the needs of this growth and prevent strains on infrastructure, cities are focusing on providing enhanced security, efficiency, and environmental stewardship and looking holistically at becoming more resilient.

-In this guide, I’ll outline the key characteristics of smart cities and what city leaders should know when undertaking these municipal infrastructure solutions.
+In this guide, I’ll outline the key characteristics leaders should know when undertaking infrastructure solutions.
+These same concepts can apply to college campuses and school districts.

 Understanding Smart Cities

-In practice, this includes integrating digital technologies into city networks, services, and infrastructure.
 For example, some cities implement broadband through networked LED streetlights.
-In contrast, others implement Advanced Metering Infrastructure (AMI) and Supervisory Control and Data Acquisition (SCADA) solutions to improve water utility efficiency and reduce unbilled water.
+Others implement Advanced Metering Infrastructure (AMI) and Supervisory Control and Data Acquisition (SCADA) solutions to improve water utility efficiency, detect leaks, and reduce unbilled water.
 Moreover, these improvements don’t just benefit cities.
 They can also positively impact local citizens.
 In the case of AMI and SCADA solutions, residents can access their water usage data in real-time, set alerts, and monitor their usage to reduce water consumption and, ultimately, their water bill.

 Critical Components of Building a Smart City

 Many components fall under the umbrella of smart city infrastructure.
 When used singularly or in conjunction with multiple initiatives, improvements can significantly enhance operational efficiencies and the quality of life for residents.
-There is no one model for a smart city, but key aspects include the following:
+There is no one model for a smart city, but key aspects of building smart cities include the following:

-1. Citizen Engagement: It is crucial to the success of large-scale infrastructure projects.
-Local citizens need to be aware of and prepared for any changes.
-When citizens and municipal governments work together, positive community changes are possible.
+- Stakeholder Engagement: It is crucial to the success of large-scale infrastructure projects.
+Citizens, parents and students need to be aware of and prepared for any changes.
+When citizens and local governments work together, positive community changes are possible.

-5. Resiliency: Cities must be resilient to any challenge they may face, particularly concerning critical infrastructure services that citizens rely on.
+- Resiliency: Cities must be resilient to any challenge they may face, particularly concerning critical infrastructure services that citizens rely on.
 If faced with rising water, inclement weather, or extreme conditions, technologies like renewable energy, smart grids, centralized building automation, communication redundancy, and asset efficiency can help cities avoid critical failures.
+Water utilities can use drone technology for leak detection.

-6. Energy Efficiency: Increasing energy efficiency isn’t just good for the environment.
-It’s also good for a city’s bottom line.
+- Energy Efficiency: Increasing energy efficiency is good for the environment and for a city’s bottom line.
 Connected buildings, LED lighting upgrades, smart street lighting, building envelope improvements, HVAC equipment upgrades, and energy dashboards can benefit public budgets through increased income and decreased operating expenses.

-7. Healthier Communities: Enabling healthcare access for all and nurturing the social, economic, and environmental factors contributing to residents’ overall well-being is a common goal for most cities.
+- Healthier Communities: Most cities share the goal of enabling healthcare access for all and nurturing the social, economic, and environmental factors contributing to residents’ overall well-being.
 Telemedicine opportunities for homebound individuals are an excellent example of how digitized cities can better serve citizens.

 Benefits of Smart Cities